 Small businesses may be more susceptible to theft because they’re easier to break into than large businesses.
 Having an access control system that uses video and cloud-based technologies can help curb this risk by giving you access to live feeds of your building and verifying a visitor’s identity before letting them in.

-Choosing the best business access control system can vastly improve you and your employees’ experience working in the building.
+Choosing the best business access control system can vastly improve your employees’ experience working in the building.
 You’ll want to invest in an access control system that’s intuitive, modern, and allows staff to maintain productivity.

 - Evaluate your needs: Do you have a small office in a mixed-use building?
 Or do you own a multi-story office building without any other tenants?
 Consider the size and your business’s place in the building before choosing a system.